(888)- 512-2870 (USA only)

 Although E-XX10, 11, 12, & 13 rods can be stored in dry boxes at room temperature, most other rods are recommended to be stored at anywhere from 150 to 400 degrees Fahrenheit.

-That's why the refrigerator with a light bulb is not good for rod storage.
+That's why the refrigerator with a light bulb is not good for electrode storage.
 It will not achieve 400 degrees, and the light bulb is not going to create uniform heat throughout the inside.
 The heat needs to be consistent and that is achieved with a professional oven whether portable, floor or bench.

-© Keen Ovens Inc - All Rights Reserved
+© Henkel Enterprises, LLC - All Rights Reserved

 sales@keenovens.com